HyperSprite/gatsby-dev-blog/blog/2018-05-08-publishing-your-own-packages-to-npm.md

 ---

 I recently gave a talk at SouthBayReact regarding publishing React components to NPM.
-While React components was the focus these techniques can work for all kinds of packages.
+While React components were the focus, these techniques can work for all kinds of packages.

 ---